 Yes, subscribing to a YouTube channel is completely free and there is no limit to the number of channels you can subscribe to.
 There are no hidden costs or recurring fees when you subscribe to a YouTube channel and you can also unsubscribe whenever you like for free as well.

 While subscribing to a YouTube channel has no cost attached to it, joining a channel and becoming a member has a fixed monthly fee and is arranged in tiers with the channel owner setting the membership fee.

-Usually, these membership fees start quite low at $2-5/month, and then depending on what the channel offers in its higher tiers, it increases accordingly.
+Usually, these membership fees start quite low at $2-5/month and then depending on what the channel offers in its higher tiers, they increase accordingly.